-- Exemplary paper (18-20 points): Appropriate assistive technology chosen, thorough and thoughtful review of technology, including clear description of primary features (content, user friendliness, adult management features, support materials, value) and overall accessibility.
-Graphic representing software included.
+- Exemplary evaluation (18-20 points): Appropriate assistive technology chosen, thorough and thoughtful review of technology with appropriate checklists.
 Solid explanation of student's opinions of the AT, good writing style, free of mechanical or stylistic errors.
-Detailed, yet concise reflection indicating your thoughts about the technology. - Adequate paper (13-17 points): Good overall paper, lacking in one or two of the criteria for an exemplary paper.
-Not entirely reflective or thoughtful, or minor writing style errors may be present. - Marginal paper (6-12 points): Overall acceptable paper, but with one or more significant problems.
-Contains some useful information, but may have substantial problems with evaluation, writing style, or design. - Inadequate paper (1-5 points): Paper with substantial problems in important areas such as writing, description of software, evaluation of software, overall thoughtfulness.
-Contains little or no information of value to special education practice.

-Unacceptable/No paper (0 points): Paper with no value whatsoever relative to the assignment, or no paper turned in at all.
+Detailed, yet concise reflection indicating your thoughts about the technology.
+Ideas for classroom integration are clearly stated. - Adequate evaluation (13-17 points): Good overall evaluation, lacking in one or two of the criteria for an exemplary paper.
+Not entirely reflective or thoughtful, or minor writing style errors may be present. - Marginal evaluation (6-12 points): Overall acceptable evaluation, but with one or more significant problems.
+Contains some useful information, but may have substantial problems with evaluation, writing style, or design. - Inadequate evaluation (1-5 points): Evaluation with substantial problems in important areas such as writing, software evaluation checklists, and overall thoughtfulness.
+Contains little or no information of value to special education practice. - Unacceptable/No evaluation (0 points): Evaluation has no value whatsoever relative to the assignment, or no evaluation project turned in at all.
 May describe technology of no value that was not approved for this assignment.